 Attention Parents: Though technology can be used for academic purposes, it can also be used to waste time on social media and other activities.
 It is advised that parents limit screen time by taking electronics away from students once it is time for bed.
 Take the phone, tablet or laptop and any device that can access social media or messaging and lock it up in your room.
 Make sure students get a good night sleep and are not tempted to stay up late.
 Limit screen time and make sure to check their homework for completion if it is done online.
 Studies show that people sleep better and generally lead healthier lives if they do not bring electronics to the bed and read off their phone before sleeping.
 Monitor what your child is watching and looking through.
 Teach them Digital Citizenship basics/netiquette such as: not engaging in "fights" online, trolling, not meeting "online friends" in person, or spending too much time on social media.
 For more information on having a balanced approach to technology, check out: https://www.commonsensemedia.

 iPads and Laptops

-School-issued iPads are for school use only.
-Students are not allowed to have any games or unauthorized apps installed onto these iPads.
+School-issued iPads and Chromebooks are for school use only.
+Students are not allowed to have any games or unauthorized apps installed onto these devices.
 They are monitored by the Archdiocese of Los Angeles and the technology specialist.
 Any student caught with non-academic apps and/or games will be issued a detention or have the iPad confiscated.

 Any student who has an iPad or laptop for a class (non-school issued), is under the school WiFi and must be in compliance with the Acceptable Use Policy.
 Any person caught playing games, on social media, Snapchatting or doing other non-academic activities will have their device confiscated and be subject to disciplinary action.
 Devices will only be released to the parent in the Main Office.